fieldtrip/website/getting_started/meg/yokogawa.md

 2.  the up-state around 2.5^10 units is the trigger-on state
 3.  halfway between 0 and 2.5^10 would therefore be a good threshold for flank detection.

 Together with our knowledge of the experimental design and stimulus equipment we also know that the stimulus is presented at the moment of up-flank of the trigger channel.
-Lets say the same turned out to be the case in trigger channels 162 to 166, we can make a trialfunction to read in the events.
+Lets say the same turned out to be the case in trigger channels 162 to 166, we can make a trial function to read in the events.

 For example